 Rebate management software helps companies calculate, accrue, collect and manage rebates.
 Software like DealTrack gives finance teams greater certainty; keeping information on trading agreements accurate and up-to-date at all times.
 There are benefits for commercial teams too – like being able to negotiate the best deals and track performance daily.
 The C-suite can also be confident they are fully compliant, thanks to comprehensive audit trails and transparency of the retrospective income that affects margins.

 You don’t have to swap over to a deal management solution right away

 No matter what role you play in deal management, there is a solution.
-But if you’re still in love with spreadsheets, or are too short on time to create an RFP in order to get a new solution don’t be concerned: it’s still possible to carry on using Excel, for now.
+But if you’re still in love with spreadsheets for accounting, or are too short on time to create an RFP in order to get a new solution don’t be concerned: it’s still possible to carry on using Excel spreadsheets for now.

 Although it will undoubtedly be better to use rebate management software in the long run, you don’t need to delete all your Excel spreadsheets and move to a new system straight away.
 Rather, use the expertise you have to make sure you get the right software.
 And while you go through the process of getting a new rebate management system in place, keep your accounting spreadsheets and assess the processes that you currently use.
 That way you can make sure to keep the processes in place (or streamline and improve them) when the time comes to move to a new finance system.